Our Local Workforce Plan

 Our workforce programme commits to interpreting workforce requirements which will influence the development and commissioning of education and training provision to meet those requirements.
 We are also supporting the design of new roles arising from new models of care.

-- Over 70 Cancer Support Workers and Cancer Navigators have completed our competency based Cancer Development Programme
+Over 100 Cancer Support Workers and Navigators have completed our competency based Cancer Development Programme

 Aligning with the Health and Care Partnership for Cheshire and Merseyside, we will continue to understand the new roles and competencies required within the cancer workforce and also work with HEE to commission appropriate programmes of training and education to meet those needs.